Led by accredited instructors, Buffalo Pond provides accessible swim safety lessons, education and programs to the community of Lombok.

 100+

-worth of water safety equipment donated to local communities (life jackets, flotation devices, tubes for boats etc.
+worth of water safety equipment donated to local communities (life jackets, flotation devices, etc.)

 Buffalo Pond was born out of a combined love of water, the Lombok community and passion for Social Impact.
 We are working to address the shocking reality of drowning rates in Indonesia – A recent report found that there are 4,518 drownings per year in Indonesia & is a leading cause of death for children, with the highest rates amongst children aged 1–9 years.